argilla-io/argilla-python/docs/reference/argilla_sdk/datasets/dataset_records.md

     dataset.records.log(records)
     ```

-    1. In a real world scenario, you might iterate over a data structure and create `Record` objects for each record.
-This is a more efficient way to add records to a dataset.
+    1. This is an illustration of a definition.
+In a real world scenario, you would iterate over a data structure and create `Record` objects for each iteration.

 === "From a data structure"